Subject leader: Miss R Bishop

 At all Key Stages, students commented on the amount of quality feedback they recieve from their teachers and, in particular in KS4, that the structure and preparation for exams is excellent.

 Enrichment and intervention

-KS4 students are invited to attend “Philosophy Phocus” where they can come and work on their exam skills, improve their use of quotations and talk about ethics and any other ideas from lessons.
+Students in Years 10 and 11 are invited to attend “Philosophy Phocus” where they work on their exam skills, improve their use of quotations and talk about ethics and any other ideas from lessons.

 At KS5, where there is a much smaller cohort, a more individualised intervention and support programme is in place.

 Students’ work is tracked, with additional intervention put into place where weaknesses are identified.
 Examination technique with reference to the 12 mark questions is a particular focus and these skills and techniques start to be introduced in KS3 assessments in order to develop key skills which will support students at GCSE and A Level.

 The department run a number of trips, including a Year 10 visit to Southwark Cathedral to explore Christian practice as well as to discuss current affairs and ethical topics with a member of the Clergy.